akk014/DES222_RayMinder_ProcessJournal/index.md

 ![](./Images/CapInside.png)
 ![](./Images/ScreenshotApp.png)

 In the end of our development, we now have a working RayMinder.
 The RayMinder can successfully collect UV data and calculate the next time that the user has to reapply sunscreen.
-For that, a delibarate calculation was used that is used at the start of a connection to an ESP, once the reapply-button was clicked, and once the UV value changes.
+For that, a delibarate calculation was used that is ran at the start of a connection to an ESP, once the reapply-button is clicked, and once the UV value changes.
 The ESP32 and the connected phone communicate via BLE.
 For this reason, to use the app, an additional app like nRF Connect has to be installed to connect the ESP32 to the phone, and the Browser Bluefy has to be used on an iPhone.
+The app is a Dotnet webapplication that can be found here: https://rayminder.onrender.com.
+Once the time till the next reapplication has run out, the user gets reminded to reapply sunscreen with all four buzzers going off in the RayMinder cap.

-The ESP and the app both already feature functionality that it possible that when a user's friend needs to reapply sunscreen, a buzzer in the direction goes off.
+The ESP and the app both already feature functionality that make it possible that when a user's friend needs to reapply sunscreen, a buzzer in the direction goes off.
 As we only created one RayMinder prototype, this functionality was not tested yet.

 In general, we are proud of the result.
 We managed to create a working prototype that looks professional.
 As the RayMinder is a very useful wearable, that combines individual safety and a social component, this might be a project that I will continue to work on in the future.